Introduction

 Truebit Verify Hub

-A cloud-based service hosted by Truebit that provides the network interface to Truebit Tasks, coordinates the activities of Truebit Verify Nodes, and creates transcripts according to the Truebit Unchained Protocol.
+A cloud-based service that orchestrates the Truebit ecosystem.
+It serves as the primary network interface for Truebit Tasks, coordinates Verify Node activity, and generates execution transcripts in accordance with the Truebit Unchained Protocol.

 Truebit Verify Node